QadamosssQ/WiFi_passwords_grabber_cli/README.md

 ## Installation
- You can download repository or use Installer.bat file to automatically download or update and run this programm.
+ You can download repository or use [Installer](Installer.bat) file to automatically download or update and run this programm.

 ## Soon update
 I will add menu for brute forcing or manually typing passwords for new wifi connections.